m-hilgendorf/ability/readme.md

  For the moment, the passing of POD/C types is supported (pointers, integers, float, structs marked `#[repr(C)]`, etc).

- If you need to pass more complicated data, serialize it and
+ If you need to pass more complicated data, serialize it and pass as a pointer + length.

 ## Roadmap ##

--[ ] Documentation/examples
+- [ ] Documentation/examples
--[ ] Error messaging/failures for invalid traits
+- [ ] Error messaging/failures for invalid traits
--[ ] Clear description of limitations
+- [ ] Clear description of limitations
--[ ] Support for generics ?
+- [ ] Support for generics ?
--[ ] Support for serializable types ?
+- [ ] Support for serializable types ?
--[ ] C header code generation
+- [ ] C header code generation